ea-ae/the-camp/README.md

 ## Setup

+Install the required packages with `pip install -r requirements.txt` and create a valid `config.py` file.
+You will need to run a PostgreSQL database and optionally Redis as well.
+Create a Discord server with the correct text channels and roles, and finally run
 1. Install the required packages with `pip install -r requirements.txt`.
 2. Create the config file
 3. Create the required tables in PostgreSQL (TODO: auto-create them).